Ontario Highway 406: Expansion

 Highway 406 was the last 400-series highway that featured at-grade intersections and two lane sections.

 The original intention was to twin this two-lane section shortly after it was constructed in the 1970s.
 Plans were deferred multiple times, until the project resumed in the early 2000s.

 The first phase of this twinning opened to traffic in 2007, extending the four-lane highway 5.6 km from its previous convergence south of Beaverdams Road to a point north of Port Robinson Road.

 On May 15 2009, Minister of Transportation Jim Bradley announced that the section from Port Robinson road to East Main Street in Welland would be converted to a full freeway;

 this work included a roundabout at East Main Street to replace the existing signalized intersection.

 Work on the Merritt Road overpass began in September 2009, and was scheduled for completion in mid-2011.

 On August 19, 2011, full construction began with a groundbreaking ceremony.

 The roundabout with East Main Street opened to traffic on September 5, 2013, featuring no central island.
-By September 2015, all the at-grade intersections had been removed and the 406 was a minimum four-lane, controlled-access freeway for its entire length.
+The existing signalized junction at Woodlawn Road was repurposed for the southbound off-ramp and on-ramp, as continuous Highway 406 traffic was rerouted upon new overpasses.
+By September 2015, all the at-grade intersections had been removed and Highway 406 was a minimum four-lane, controlled-access freeway for its entire length.

 Despite requests from local politicians, there are no plans to extend Highway 406 to Port Colborne at this time.